arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 2. to fight and endure pain for some better island that might not exist at all, if exists is far far away, and even if I reach it might turn out to be another unwanted useless property for me

 ### doubt
-i usually think very pessimist about life, LF, pain, passion, hardship, ... **but what if i'm just exaggerating, bringing up excuses, fall in fallacy traps, fall for victim mentality, missing pieces of puzzle due to lack of patience, ... ?**
+i usually think very pessimist about life, LF, pain, passion, hardship, ... **but what if i'm just exaggerating, bringing up excuses, fall in fallacy traps, fall for victim mentality, missing pieces of puzzle due to lack of patience, ... ? what if my expectations are too high and unreal?**